- MA Travel and Nature Writing

 How will I be taught?

-A large part of the course is taught on three residential courses.
+A large part of your learning is on three residential courses.
 You’ll undergo an intensive few days of creative writing, discussion, meetings with practitioners and commissioners, and first-hand experience in the field.
 Please note that you’ll have to pay for travel, food and accommodation on the residential courses.

 You’ll also learn online.
 You’ll have internet-based seminars and group discussions on Google Hangouts.
 You’ll also post your work on our Virtual Learning Environment, where your peers and tutors can critique it in detail.

-You’ll also benefit from one-to-one sessions with your tutors.
+You’ll benefit from one-to-one sessions with your tutors.

 The three residential weeks include numerous field trips followed by related writing exercises.
 In addition, we encourage you to develop a programme of field trips of your own, and to engage in at least one major trip during the course of the year, which is linked to two assignments.